jaeyk/unbundling-linked-fate/README.md

 ### Data collection

 We tested this hypothesis by embedding the above three questions in a California-wide survey (n = 4,435), carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.
-Other mechanisms were added to reduce bias and collect more representative data:

 - Random sampling: Random sampling was used based on publicly available email addresses in voter records as a sampling frame (see this [link](https://www.latimes.com/politics/la-na-pol-2020-how-poll-was-done-20190613-story.html) for more information on their sampling methods and this [link](https://sda.berkeley.edu/sdaweb/docs/IGS_2019_02/DOC/hcbkfx0.htm) for list of items used in the survey).
 - Random ordering: These questions were randomly ordered to accout for order bias.